timitaiwo/minimal-vulkan-compute-shader/README.md

+# Introduction

+I am exploring vulkan development using this minimal vulkan application as a base.

+# ORIGINAL README
-# A minimal application with Vulkan compute shaders
+## A minimal application with Vulkan compute shaders

 In this repository you will find a minimal Vulkan application that uses compute shaders.
 You can use this as a starting point for your project.